oxigraph/oxigraph/cli/README.md

 To download, build and install the latest released version run `cargo install oxigraph-cli`.
 There is no need to clone the git repository.

-To compile the command line tool from source, clone this git repository including its submodules (`git clone --recursive https://github.com/oxigraph/oxigraph.git`), and execute `cargo build --release` in the `cli` directory to compile the full binary after having downloaded its dependencies.
+To compile the command-line tool from source, clone this git repository including its submodules (`git clone --recursive https://github.com/oxigraph/oxigraph.git`), and execute `cargo build --release` in the `cli` directory to compile the full binary after having downloaded its dependencies.
 It will create a fat binary in `target/release/oxigraph`.

 Some build options (cargo features) are available: